 Most of Suneja’s research is focused on disparities in cancer care access and patient outcomes; particularly in HIV-infected patients in the U.S. and Botswana.

-“You can have the best cancer treatment, but when it doesn’t certain segments of the population, that’s a problem,” she said.
+“You can have the best cancer treatment, but when it doesn’t include certain segments of the population, that’s a problem,” she said.

 Suneja’s interest in HIV in the U.S. came out of her clinical experience during her residency training at the University of Pennsylvania.